Express Plumbing Heating & Air Blog

 There are many different products available for use in the plumbing trade.
 So these products can range from harmful, to questionable to necessary.
 There is also a lot of confusion about which product to use, when to use it, and where to use it.
 Below is a list of the most common products.
 Whit a short explanation of each.

 This abbreviation stands for polytetrafluoroethylene tape.
 Or thread tape is commonly (and mistakenly) called Teflon tape.
 Since Teflon is a trademarked brand of the DuPont Corporation this product should not be called “Teflon tape.”
-On treaded connections.
+On threaded connections.
 So it’s important not “overwrap” the threads with the tape.
-As this could possibly result in putting too much stress on the female fitting and crack it.
+This could possibly result in putting too much stress on the female fitting and cracking it.